trallocnivek242/php-webdev-2019/README.md

 }
 ```

-Un autre example avec un _for each_ :
+Un autre example avec un _For Each_ :

 ```php
 $stmt = $pdo->query('SELECT name FROM users');